 |Dear Friends of the Fire Rings,

-We are exploring all our options to save the fire pits, but WE NEED YOUR HELP.
-Please click HERE if you want to join the effort to save our fire rings and be part of the cause that WILL BE SUCCESSFUL and saving part of our California heritage!
+There are several things we are doing to save the fire rings – including support of Assembly Bill 1102, seeking help from the court in a suit we have filed against the AQMD, and educating Newport Beach residents and other voters about California politicians and city staff, that support KEEPING fire rings, as well as those politicians that want them REMOVED – but WE NEED YOUR HELP.
+Please click HERE if you want to join the effort with other volunteers to save our fire rings and be part of the cause that WILL BE SUCCESSFUL and saving part of our California heritage!

 - Friends of the Fire Rings

-Bureaucrats at the South Coast Air Quality Management District with their new rules are trying to ban the beach fire rings that have been enjoyed by Newport Beach families for over six decades.
+Politicians at Newport Beach City Hall and the South Coast Air Quality Management District with their new rules are trying to ban the beach fire rings that have been enjoyed by Newport Beach and California families for over six decades.

 Friends of the Fire Rings – a coalition of individuals, small businesses, and families, has sponsored this website to fight back against the bureaucrats.
 We are working together to save the fire rings in California.